ahotchkin/ahotchkin.github.io/_posts/2020-03-10-how_harry_potter_inspired_my_javascript_project.markdown

 }
 ```

-This User instance sets a lot of wheels in motion by connecting to the UsersAdapter and calling `userEventListerners()`, making it possible to take the user input and create an instance of User in the Rails database.
+This User instance sets a lot of wheels in motion by connecting to the UsersAdapter and calling `userEventListeners()`, making it possible to take the user input and create an instance of User in the Rails database.
 We're off to a great start!
 But what would happen next?
 Well, a user would type in a username and click submit.
 And we're off...

 <img src="https://media.giphy.com/media/AV5y1BxRNEATK/giphy.gif" width="480px" height="200.64px">